Youth Day: Senior Citizens’ life advice to younger people

 While millennials have been on the receiving end of a lot of negativity lately, on this International Youth Day we would like to congratulate the younger generation for their role in promoting social justice, social awareness, conflict prevention and sustainable peace.

 The way that young people have taken advantage of the web and social media to raise awareness for issues happening both locally and around the world, has been nothing short of a game changer.
-This is a new kind of interventionism, but still very effective at drawing attention to social injustice.
+This is a new kind of interventionism, which is very effective at drawing attention to social injustice.

 On the one hand, this may remind us of the challenges millennials pose to their grandparents.
 Many of them are digital natives, part of the first generation not to remember life without the internet or a mobile device.
 However, interest in modern technologies can often arise from the need grandparents have to stay in touch with their grandchildren.
 So, millennials play a significant role when it comes to introducing the elderly to new technologies.